How to improve your CX (and why you really should)

 "The first part of addressing CX would be the data.
 So, understand what data you need to start making informed decisions, and then find technology to help unpack that for you.
 Collect it, analyse it, report on it and get it to the right people so that they can actually turn it into being useful."

-Yet Larkins emphasises the second part of his answer: Who does the data go to?
+Yet Larkins emphasises the second part of his answer: to whom does the data go?

 There is a tendency to either try and improve CX without investing in technology, or going deep into digital solutions and expecting them to accomplish everything.
 But if, instead, we look at this differently – that data connects a company's capacity to improve CX with its efforts – the path is quite clear: